 Another highlight was an impromptu tour with garden volunteer extraordinaire Fern Pendragon – where I heard the story of how Katharine and Hugo created the clay path which Fern is painstakingly restoring.
 I also enjoyed seeing the inside of Katharine’s studio, and was impressed by the writers I met in the Thursday Night Writers’ Group and the Nonfiction Writers’ Group who meet at KSP.

 Other delights?
 Cath’s ‘Sundowner’ poetry reading was enlightening, the brownies at Café Mojo in Mundaring were superb, the natural beauty of John Forrest National Park was majestical, the railway tunnel was a spooky thrill, and the dinner at the Principal Bar & Restaurant in Midland with my fellow writers and Mardi May was delicious.

-To quote Leonard Cohen: ‘I came so far for beauty’ … and I’m glad I came so far to experience the atmosphere and beauty of KSP.
-I often thought of Katharine while I was in the kitchen or when I wandered down the path to my studio – of her living here for fifty years, of the tragedies she experienced, and of her creating the foundation of this writerly haven in Greenmount.
+To quote Leonard Cohen: ‘I came so far for beauty’ … and although it was far to come for a two-week Fellowship, I’m glad I experienced the beauty of KSP.
+I often thought of Katharine while I was in the kitchen up at the house, or when I wandered down the path to my studio – of her living here for fifty years, of the tragedies she experienced, and of her creating the foundation of this writerly haven in Greenmount.

 What a woman.
 What a gift.